Farewe/invacost/Readme.md

 to other users, do not hesitate to duplicate the source code and adapt the function to your needs.
-On the contrary, if you think of a new thing that could be beneficial to many users, please do not hesitate and become an official contributor to the package\!
+On the contrary, if you think of a new thing that could be beneficial to many users, please do not hesitate and become an official contributor to the package!

 # Citation